-12.4.
+- 12.4.
 The reference to "a connected project" is intended to cover cases where, even though the services are provided in the framework of separate projects, those projects are carried on by a single supplying enterprise and are commercially connected.
 This aggregation rule addresses in particular abusive situations under which the supplying enterprise would artificially divide its activities into separate projects in order to avoid meeting the 183-day threshold.
 The determination of whether projects are connected will depend on the facts and circumstances of each case.
-Factors that would be relevant for that purpose include:

-- whether the projects are covered by a single master contract; the fact that the activities are covered by one or several contracts is, however, not conclusive; the interaction between the projects should be taken into account in order to determine whether or not they are connected; - whether the contracts covering the different projects were concluded with the same person or related persons; - whether the conclusion of additional contracts with a person is a logical consequence of a previous contract concluded with that person or related persons; - whether the projects would have been covered by a single contract absent tax planning considerations; - whether the nature of the work involved under the different projects is the same; - whether the same employees are performing the services under the different projects.
+Factors that may be relevant for that purpose include: - whether the projects are covered by a single master contract; the fact that the activities are covered by several contracts is, however, not conclusive; the interaction between the projects covered by the different contracts should be taken into account in order to determine whether or not the projects are connected (see the following factors); - whether the contracts covering the different projects were concluded with the same person or related persons; - whether the conclusion of additional contracts with a person is a logical consequence of a previous contract concluded with that person or related persons; - whether the projects would have been covered by a single contract absent tax planning considerations; - whether the nature of the work involved under the different projects is the same; - whether the same employees are performing the services under the different projects.